 Yahoo is seeing quite some movement in its top management.
 Brad Smith, Intuit President and CEO, as well as Patti Hart, CEO of International Game Technology (IGT), joined the company's board.
 At the same time, although the moves are not necessarily related, Larry Cornett, Yahoo's VP of search consumer products quit.
-So what goes on?
-Is this a clear sign that the company's losing interest in its search business?
-Read on.

 Yahoo's annual general meeting saw shareholders elect two new board members, Brad Smith and Patty Hart.
 The question is: to what extent do those appointments reflect the company's vision for the future.
 Small businesses and gaming?
 If Yahoo is to focus on those verticals, how is it to drive its activities towards those two areas without losing its original calling as a search engine?